PhatNguyen213/react-weather-app/README.md

 #### Clear separation between Smart & Dumb components

+- Smart: connected to Redux, running side-effects.
+- Dumb: renders UI based on received props, with as few side-effects as possible.

 #### Composition

 - Add new features by extending components (hooks, HOC), not modifying existing components.